chrisfrank/rack-reducer/README.md

 been solving this problem since 2009.
 I prefer keeping my request logic all in one place, though, instead of spreading it across my controllers and models.

-[Periscope][periscope], by laserlemon, seems like another good Rails option, and though it's Rails only, it supports more than just ActiveRecord.
+[Periscope][periscope], by Steve Richert, seems like another solid Rails option.
+It is Rails-only, but it supports more than just ActiveRecord.

 For Sinatra, Simon Courtois has a [Sinatra port of has_scope][sin_has_scope].
 It depends on ActiveRecord.